blw219/terra-docs/docs/meeting/meeting.md

 * Sports Performance vs Time of day?
 * Sports Performance vs Time of sleep?

-How do we want to analyse single datasets (lowkey feels like a Spotify wrapped type-beat):

 **Sports Performance**:
 * Trends for pace
 * Longest distance
 * Fastest pace
 * Most active month/week

 **Sleep**:
 * Trends for length of sleep